 Click on the Stopwords tab to add or remove stopwords.
 These words are ignored by NLP when matching FAQs to relevant responses.
 There are many stopwords preconfigured for a bot.

 You can add more than one stopword in a go by separating them with a comma (,).

-NLP helps you to train your chatbot & make it more intelligent
+NLP helps you in bot training & makes it more intelligent

 That basically means adding to its repository of responses based on real-world questions that the users ask.
 NLP will help you deliver a higher level of interaction and engagement with your user settings and further reduce any transfers to humans.
 The need for humans will always remain – as a “Talk to an expert” path, as bots become more advanced in its speed and accuracy of understanding text and speech.

 At the broadest level of NLP, the utilisation and fits have evolved over time.
 We still are progressing on Generation 1 and 2 bots, simple Q&A bots or bots that integrate to back-end platforms to transact.